 Feke Lauti is a proud Oakland native who believes in the value of education.
 Feke obtained his BA in Communications from Saint Mary’s College of California with emphasis on media/television.
 Instead of pursuing his dreams on becoming a journalist, Feke chose to work in education with students with severe mental health disabilities.
 He was faced with many challenges during his time in mental health, but it didn’t stop him from moving the work forward and helping young people pursue higher education.
 Feke returned to his alma mater where he earned his MA in Leadership Development, which has opened many doors for him to serve in various leadership capacities.
 Feke is also very proud of his Polynesian culture and his commitment to sharing it with his colleagues who serve the Laney College community.

 APASS Student Ambassador

 Jack spent almost half of his life in China.
 He came back to the United States after he finished elementary school.
 He attended both Oakland Senior High School and Alameda High School and graduated from Alameda High School.
-Now he is majoring in Art, and planning on transfer to a 4-year college.
+Now he is majoring in Sociology, and planning on transfer to a 4-year college.
 He can speak multiple languages such as English, Cantonese and Mandarin.
 Jack has been active in the Asian community around the bay area since he was in high school.
-He is enjoying helping people, and that is why he is joining a lot of programs such as Social Media Club and Apass.
+He is enjoying helping people, and that is why he is joining a lot of programs such as Social Media Club and APASS.
 As the member of social media club, he helped to create a music concert.
-For Apass, he is hoping to help more people with his language skills.
+He is currently the President of Governmental Justice Association and is creating events for the Community.
+For APASS, he is hoping to help more people with his language skills.